Who is Dean Plocher, the new Missouri House majority leader?

 “We don’t always get along by any stretch,” he said.
 “But there is a level of respect for service and the effort it takes to commit to this job, with little pay and so much time away from family.
 I think all of us up here have to believe in a higher purpose.”

 Missouri Independent is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a public charity.
-It can be found at missouriindependent.com.
+It can be found at https://missouriindependent.com.

 Commented